Forum Posting Rules

 Rule #7: If you're posting a new conversation (thread, question, etc.) then please try to use a meaningful subject line.
 Don't just use "Access," "Help," or "Question."
 We should know what it's about just by looking at it.
 "Help with Input Masks," or "Print Mailing Labels."
 Something.
 It's like when I ask people on my post-order survey where they found out about me, and I'm looking for something specific like "Your YouTube channel" or "Google Search for Access Lessons" and they type in "Internet."
 Really?

-Rule #8: If you're asking questions about something from one of my classes or TechHelp Extended Cut videos, don't post a whole ton of your source code asking for us to troubleshoot it.
-A few lines are OK, but anything more than that is too much.
+Rule #8: Don't post a whole ton of your source code asking for us to troubleshoot it.
+A few lines are OK, but anything more than, say, 10 lines is too much.
 That's not what we're here for.
-Not only is that asking a lot of us, but I really don't want you "giving away" code from my classes on my public forums.
-If you want someone to troubleshoot your code, ask for help in the Developer Network.
-Remember, you pay for the videos.
+If you want someone to troubleshoot your code, paid help may be available in the Developer Network.
+Remember, you pay for my videos.
 Technical Support is not included.
-We volunteer our time to help out here in the Forums, but don't go crazy.
+We volunteer our time to help out here in the Forums answering specific questions, and we don't mind reading through a little bit of your code, but don't go crazy.

 Rule #9: Keep it brief, please.
 Ask your question as succinctly as possible.
 I'll be completely honest with you, if I see a post that's going to take me 5 minutes to read, I'm likely just to skip it and maybe come back to it later.
 Maybe.
 Time is precious folks.
 Sure, give me enough information so that I can answer your question, but I don't want to have to read War & Peace to be able to finish your question.
 If your question makes sense without Detail A, then leave it out.